Britains Labour Hit By Internal Strife At Campaign Start - UrduPoint

 Yet he almost performed a come-from-behind miracle in the last general election in 2017.
 The veteran socialist is a renowned campaigner who seems to stir to life during election season.

-His deputy Tom Watson -- a champion of party centrists who oppose Brexit and criticise Corbyn's handling of repeated anti-Semitism scandals -- announced he was stepping down on Wednesday.
+The first blow came when Tom Watson -- a champion of party centrists who oppose Brexit and criticise Corbyn's handling of repeated anti-Semitism scandals -- stepped down as deputy leader Wednesday.

 Watson said in a letter to Corbyn that his decision was "personal, not political".